 Disinterest in Style

 Fives are the most introverted of the enneagram types.
 They love to be alone and do not wish to have extensive social interaction.
 Little socialization is necessary for a Five; otherwise, they will become exhausted.
-An authentic five will prefer to be in small groups rather than a large and bustling crowd.
-A sign that you are a Five is if large amounts of people and socialization overwhelm you.
-If you would rather spend time by yourself doing solitary activities, then it may be a clear indicator that you are a Type Five.
+An authentic five prefers to be in small groups rather than a large and bustling crowd.
+A sign you are a Five is if large groups and socialization overwhelm you.
+If you would rather spend time alone doing solitary activities, it may be a clear indicator that you are a Type Five.